KTCT

-KTCT (1050 kHz) is a commercial AM radio station licensed to San Mateo, California, and serving the San Francisco Bay Area.
+KTCT (1050 AM) is a commercial radio station licensed to San Mateo, California, and serving the San Francisco Bay Area.
 It is owned by Cumulus Media and airs a sports radio format as KNBR 1050, a sister station to KNBR and KNBR-FM.
-In contrast to KNBR-AM-FM having local sports talk and play-by-play most of the day, KTCT emphasizes nationally syndicated programming from ESPN Radio and Westwood One Sports.
-KTCT is also the radio home for San Jose Earthquakes soccer, Stanford University football, and University of San Francisco men's basketball.
+In contrast to KNBR-AM-FM having local sports talk and play-by-play most of the day, KTCT is mainly a pass-through for nationally syndicated programming from ESPN Radio.
+KTCT is also the flagship station for San Jose Earthquakes soccer, Stanford University football, and University of San Francisco men's basketball.

 By day, KTCT is powered at 50,000 watts, the maximum for commercial AM stations in the U.S. But because 1050 AM is a clear channel frequency reserved for Class A XEG Monterrey, KTCT reduces power at sunset to 10,000 watts.
 It uses a directional antenna at all times with a five-tower array.
 The transmitter is off West Winton Avenue in Hayward, near San Francisco Bay.

 History

 KVSM

-In 1946, the station first signed on with the call sign KVSM, standing for the "Voice of San Mateo".
+In September 1946, the station first signed on with the call sign KVSM, standing for the "Voice of San Mateo".
 The station ran only 250 watts and was a daytimer.
 The station was a network affiliate of the short lived Progressive Broadcasting System in the early 1950s.
 In 1953, the station's power was increased to 1,000 watts.